PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 [GitHub](https://www.passportjs.org/packages/passport-github2/).

-You will see that thanks [passport](https://www.passportjs.org), it's a piece of cake!
+You will see that thanks [passport](https://www.passportjs.org), it's a piece of cake 🍰!

 ### Things get serious

-You used an ephemeral storage through an in-memory array, you can use your knowledge from the previous day to store user in it.
+You used an ephemeral storage through an in-memory array, you can use your knowledge from the previous day to store users in a database 😃

 You can also set up a [Redis](https://medium.com/swlh/session-management-in-nodejs-using-redis-as-session-store-64186112aa9) to safely store session.